 The City Centre District Heating Scheme allows businesses to avoid the Climate Change Levy and connecting to it contributes towards achieving an excellent BREEAM rating.

-With a carbon dioxide emissions figure of only 0.059 kg/kWh a high credit score for carbon dioxide should be achieved.
+With a carbon dioxide emissions figure of only 0.12kg/kWh a high credit score for carbon dioxide should be achieved.
 Additional credits will be gained due to the low nitrogen oxide emissions associated with connecting to the network.

 Core Strategy policy CS65 (Renewable Energy and Carbon Reduction) encourages connection to the City Centre District Heating Scheme.